Te Ara Minhinnick

 Multi-disciplinary artist Te Ara draws from her Ipu Karea in her practice, making art using the natural materials from the waterways that surround her home in Waiuku.

-Te Ara’s work is in SALTWATER/Interconnectivity
+Te Ara’s work was in SALTWATER/Interconnectivity

 at Tautai Gallery